xarray-contrib/xarray-simlab/doc/framework.rst

 3. finalize step
 4. finalization

 During a simulation, stages 1 and 4 are run only once while stages 2 and 3 are repeated for a given number of (time) steps.
-Stage 4 is run even if an exception is raised during stage 1, 2 or 3.
+Stage 4 is always run even when an exception is raised during stage 1, 2 or 3.

-Each process-ified class may provide its own computation instructions by implementing specific methods named ``.initialize()``, ``.run_step()``, ``.finalize_step()`` and ``.finalize()`` for each stage above, respectively.
+Each :func:`~xsimlab.process` decorated class may provide its own computation instructions by implementing specific "runtime" methods named ``.initialize()``, ``.run_step()``, ``.finalize_step()`` and ``.finalize()`` for each stage above, respectively.
 Note that this is entirely optional.
 For example, time-independent processes (e.g., for setting model grids) usually implement stage 1 only.
 In a few cases, the role of a process may even consist of just declaring some variables that are used elsewhere.

+Runtime methods may be decorated by :func:`~xsimlab.runtime`.
+This is useful if one needs to access the value of some runtime-specific variables like the current step, time step duration, etc. from within those methods.
+Runtime methods may also return a :func:`~xsimlab.RuntimeSignal` to control the workflow, e.g., break the execution of the current stage.

+It is also possible to monitor and/or control simulations independently of any model, using runtime hooks.
+See Section :ref:`monitor`.

 Get / set variable values inside a process
 ------------------------------------------